APL-Innovation-Lab/Breadcrumbs/digital_subject/README.md

 ```

 ## Implementation Notes
-- Adjust the paths and selectors according to your website's structure.
+- Adjust the paths and selectors according to the website's structure.
-- Test these changes on a staging site before applying to the live site.
-- Ensure compatibility across different browsers and devices.